Hank M. Bounds

-Hank M. Bounds, Ph.D., (born 1967) is an educator and the previous president of the University of Nebraska, where he was the administrator for the four campuses in the university.
-He has announced that he would step down from this position later in the summer of 2019 and return to the South with his family.
-He previously served as the commissioner of higher education in Mississippi.
+Hank M. Bounds (born 1967) is an American educator and a past president of the University of Nebraska system, where he was the administrator of all campuses in the university.
+He previously was the commissioner of higher education in Mississippi.

 Early life

 Bounds grew up on a small farm in rural Mississippi, where his family raised pigs and cows and he hauled hay.
 His service in the Army National Guard helped him pay for college.
 Bounds earned his bachelor's degree in Sports Administration and Secondary Education in 1991 and his master's degree in Educational Administration in 1994, both from the University of Southern Mississippi.
 He earned a doctorate in Educational Leadership from the University of Mississippi in 2000.